ayeletbaynash/Drive-App/README.md

 **2nd terminal - 'client'**
-Start running with the HTTP requests (works only on WSL and CMD):
+Start running with the HTTP requests (works in CMD for windows and WSL to elustrate linux):

 All variables in the fields can be changed.
 This is just a sample run.
 **User Registration & Authentication:**